photels/photels.github.io/info-english.md

 *[Trykk her for norsk versjon](/info-norwegian)*

 ## Breakfast
-A breakfast package can be pre-purchased before 23:00 at the reception.
+A breakfast package can be pre-purchased in the reception.
-The breakfast package includes juice of your choice and coffee/tea, and you can choose between:
+Please contact the reception the night before to reserve a breakfast package.

+You can choose between the following breakfast packages:
 1. Packed lunch – Bread with cheese and eggs
 2. Croissant
 3. Yoghurt with müsli

+All three packages includes juice of your choice and coffee/tea.
 The breakfast can be picked up in the reception at any time in the morning.

 ## Reception shop